WorkloadAutomation/ibm-workload-automation-chart/README.md

 *  Limited to amd64 platforms.
 *  Anonymous connections are not permitted.
 *  When sharing Dynamic Workload Console resources, such as tasks, engines, scheduling objects and so on, to groups, ensure the user sharing the resource is a member of the group to which the user is sharing the resourc.
-*  On AWS, LDAP configuration on the chart is not supported.
+*  LDAP configuration on the chart is not supported.
 Manual configuration is required using the traditional LDAP configuration.

 ## Documentation